-✅ An elevated activated partial thromboplastin time (aPTT) and normal prothrombin time (PT) suggests a deficiency of or inhibitor against a clotting factor(s) in the intrinsic pathway.
+✅ An elevated activated partial thromboplastin time (aPTT) and normal prothrombin time (PT) suggests a deficiency of or inhibitor against one or more clotting factors in the intrinsic pathway.

 ✅ Correction of a prolonged aPTT with normal plasma (mixing study) suggests a deficiency in a clotting factor(s) rather than an inhibitor.

-✅ Deficiency in factor VIII (FVIII) may be congenital (hemophilia A or von Willebrand disease) or acquired (typically acquired von Willebrand syndrome [AVWS]).
+✅ Deficiency in factor VIII (FVIII) (as distinct from inhibitor against FVIII) may be congenital (hemophilia A or von Willebrand disease) or acquired (typically acquired von Willebrand syndrome [AVWS]).

 ✅ von Willebrand disease – whether congenital or acquired – is confirmed by demonstrating reduced von Willebrand factor (vWF) activity.

-✅ vWF activity that is disproportionately low relative to reduction in vWF antigen suggests loss of high molecular weight vWF antigens, as seen in von Willebrand disease, type 2 or AVWS.
+✅ vWF activity that is disproportionately low relative to reduction in vWF antigen suggests loss of high molecular weight vWF, as seen in von Willebrand disease, type 2 or AVWS.

 ✅ AVWS is almost always associated with an identifiable medical condition such as a plasma cell dyscrasia, cardiac condition, medication effect, or autoimmune disorder.